 The data comes from sensors on board the balloon, which is then heavily compressed and sent over the Iridium satellite network.
 Naturally, what exactly that data is varies with each flight, which means that HABMC has to be extremely flexible.
 In addition to visualizing the telemetry data sent on every flight, HABMC has to be capable of everything from displaying ozone concentrations to detecting voltage spikes.
 Add in having to make predictions using gigabytes of NOAA wind data, error detection, and supporting data ingestion at 8 Mbps with subsecond latency, and it's a significant project.
 You can read more about its features here.

-As Lead Developer, I train and teach members underneath me as well as having written the vast majority of the codebase; between 50,000 and 100,000 lines of code depending on how you count it.
+As Lead Developer, I train and teach members underneath me as well as having written the vast majority of the codebase.
 Split into a variety of microservices like the prediction server or the high-bandwidth data intake, HABMC lets me practise all aspects of computer science, from data structures to frontend to my personal favorite, scalability.

 Balloons Mission Control Dashboard